-For our garden boxes, fire pit, and sandbox, we followed the same building plans.
+We followed the same building plans for our garden boxes, fire pit area, and sandbox.
 These plans worked great for our backyard transformations on a budget.
-Here’s the link to the playhouse we bought!

 We saved about $400 doing it this way.
 Sure it took us about a week to rake out all of the mulch and transport the sand and topsoil, but we had family help us and we were able to use the savings to purchase our trees and flowers!